Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Previous Week Comparison

-And on the next graphic you can see how the relationship of two Touchpoint, to a particular Step, in this example; "Login".
+And on the next graphic you can see the relationship of two Touchpoints, to a particular Step, on this example; "Login".

 ![image](screenshots/Example_TP_PRC21.png)